 – ELISA for specific types of collagen

-QuickZyme Biosciences has developed a set of assays for the analysis of collagen either soluble or insoluble from any species and any tissue.
+QuickZyme Biosciences has developed a set of assays for the rapid and easy analysis of soluble or insoluble collagens from any tissue and any species.

 Collagen assays available from QuickZyme Biosciences: